zhenggbin/FED_Assignment1/README.md

 ### Existing Features
 - Navigation Bar - allows the users to navigate through the website easily and seamlessly
--

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Scroll To Top Button - allows users to scroll back to the top of the website easily
+- Scrolling Animation - enhance user experience and engagement in the website
+- Contact Us Form - allows the users to contact the helpdesk.
+- FAQ accordion - allows the users to select and view answers by clicking on the questions they are interested in.
+- Footer - allow the user to go to other page of the website or to connect with the company through the different social media platforms.

 ### Features Left to Implement
-- Nil, may add in more in the future if I would want to improve the website further upon learning more in-depth javascript.
+- Nil for now, may add in more features in the future if I would want to improve the website further.

 ## Technologies Used